 The original program is a set of Max patches and presets, made available as free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
-It may be used as is with Max on most Apple systems: it makes use of Apple Audio Units such as compression, reverberation, etc. The program may be modified for use on PCs that would not have the same plugins available.
+The included 2020 version may be used as is with Max on most Apple systems: it makes use of Apple Audio Units such as compression, reverberation, etc. The included 2022 version makes use of external plugins (delay and reverb) that may be replaced by your favorite ones.
+Both versions of the program may be modified for use on Apple or Windows systems that would not have the same plugins available.

-Note: the patch and presets for the baritone saxophone version and for the double bass version are identical.
+Note: the patch and presets for the cello, baritone saxophone, and double bass version are identical.

 You'll get the score (10-page pdf file) and program (Max patches and presets bundled in a zip file).